Reading Time — 10 minutes

 Private mortgage insurance

-PMI kicks in when your down payment is less than 20 percent of the home's purchase price.
+PMI kicks in when your down payment is less than 20% of the home's purchase price.
 This insurance protects the lender if you default on the loan.
-PMI typically costs between 0.3 percent and 1.5 percent of the original loan amount per year, paid monthly.
+PMI typically costs between 0.4% and 1.5% of the original loan amount per year, paid monthly.

 The good news?
-You can usually cancel PMI once you've built up 20 percent equity in your home.
+You can usually cancel PMI once you've built up 20% equity in your home.

 HOA dues and utilities